 - Pick the business type (limited company or LLP)

 - Register a company (you can do this easily with incorporation services)

 2. Is it easy to start a business in the UK?

 It is not that hard to set up a business in this island nation.
 All members (directors included) of a company can be non-residents and the business registration can be online.
 The main difficulties are getting a local address in the UK and a corporate account after company registration.

 If you are a foreigner, the advice is to use an incorporation service.
-It will help you cover every requirement and make sure the formation process stays on the right track.
+It’ll help you cover every requirement and make sure the formation process stays on the right track.

 3. How much does it cost to start a business in the UK?

 Our incorporation packages are $499 for an LLP and $599 for a limited company.
 They include a local address in the UK, a service address for the members, and a government fee.
-We will take on the registration process.
+We’ll take on the registration process.
 You only need to supply us with certain documents.